GenomeNet/Architect/README.md

 ### `collect_run_results.R`

 `analysis/collect_run_results.R` is used to collect the results of all optimization runs into a single file, `data/optruns.rds`.
 It should be executed from the root folder.
 The script assumes that results are in the `data` folder with the name pattern `data/opt_<i>.RData`. `<i>` should range from 1 to the number of rows of `runs` in `experiments/config/experimentinfo.R`.
-Adjust the `basepath` variable in this script if it is not the case.
+Adjust the `basepath` variable in this script to use other data.

 ```sh
 RScript analysis/collect_run_results.R